 The Academy has strict rules that determine what people or films can be nominated.
-In order to submit a film for nomination, a movie's producer or distributor must sign and submit an “Official Screen Credits” by December 2.
-That's not just a full list of credits.
-You need proof that the film meets certain criteria: In order to be eligible, the film must be over 40 minutes in length; must be publicly screened for paid admission in Los Angeles County (with the name of a particular theater where it screened included); and must screen for a qualifying run of at least seven straight days.
+In order to submit a film for nomination, a movie's producer or distributor must sign and submit an “Official Screen Credits” in early December.
+That's not just a full list of credits; you need proof that the film meets certain criteria: In order to be eligible, the film must be over 40 minutes in length; must be publicly screened for paid admission in Los Angeles County (with the name of a particular theater where it screened included); and must screen for a qualifying run of at least seven straight days.
 In addition, the film cannot have its premiere outside of a theatrical run—screening a film for the first time on television or the Internet, for example, renders the film ineligible.

 Then, the ballots are sent out.
 According to Entertainment Weekly, "Voters are asked to list up to five names, ranked in order of preference.
 The Academy instructs voters to 'follow their hearts' because the voting process doesn’t penalize for picking eccentric choices ...
 Also, listing the same person or film twice doesn’t help their cause—in fact, it actually diminishes the chance that the voter’s ballot will be counted at all."

 The counting—which is still done by hand—starts based on a voter’s first choice selection until someone reaches the magic number.
-Say Leonardo DiCaprio for his performance in The Wolf of Wall Street reaches the magic number first—the ballots that named him as a first choice are then all set aside, and there are now four spots left for the Best Actor category.
+Say Leonardo DiCaprio reaches the magic number first for his performance in The Revenant: the ballots that named him as a first choice are then all set aside, and there are now four spots left for the Best Actor category.
 The actor with the fewest first-place votes is automatically knocked out, and those ballots are redistributed based on the voters' second place choices (though the actors still in the running retain their calculated votes from the first round).
 The counting continues, and actors or different categories rack up redistributed votes until all five spots are filled.
 According to Entertainment Weekly, "if a ballot runs out of selections, that ballot is voided and is no longer in play, which is why it’s important for voters to list five different nominees."
 (The magic number drops as ballots are voided, by the way.)
-The process is ballooned for the Best Picture category, which can have up to 10 nominees and no less than 5.
+The process is ballooned for the Best Picture category, which can have up to 10 nominees and no less than five.

-And there you have it.
-Once all the categories are tabulated, they’re presented in that super swanky—yet super early—ceremony in Beverly Hills, sparking a firestorm of speculation that ends when the envelopes are opened live onstage.
-We found out who was nominated today, but we'll only find out who will bring home the Oscar on Sunday, March 2, 2014.
-That process is much simpler: Once the nominees are decided, the whole Academy gets to vote on each category.
+Deciding the winners is much simpler: After the nominees are decided, the whole Academy gets to vote on each category.
 Each member gets one vote per category—though they're discouraged from voting in categories they don't fully understand or categories in which they haven't seen all the nominated films—and the film or actor with the most votes wins.
 That process takes PwC just three days.